elifzorlu/DSA-210-Term-Project/README.md

 Similarly, I intend to monitor my mood fluctuations over time and examine their relationship with my ability to concentrate.
 For instance, if improvements in mood coincide with extended periods of uninterrupted focus, it could imply that factors like stress levels and sleep quality (both duration and restfulness) positively impact my mood.
 Furthermore, I’ll observe variables such as sleep patterns, caffeine consumption, stress levels, total study time, music usage during study, study location, and ambient noise.
 I’ll also explore whether certain combinations of factors—like sleep quality and caffeine intake—may interact to produce specific outcomes, such as enhanced focus or mood stability.

+For feature importance analysis, I'll use techniques to rank which variables most strongly predict focus duration.
+This might reveal that while I've been prioritizing caffeine management, perhaps sleep quality is actually three times more impactful.

 ---

 ## Conclusion